kesarsatyam/Terribly-Tiny-Tales-Project/README.md

-# Terribly-Tiny-Tales-Project-Test
+# Terribly-Tiny-Tales-Project
-# This web app project is made for Terribly Tiny Tales Onile Test Round.
+# This web app project is made for Terribly Tiny Tales Online Test Round.

 ## I have hosted this project on pythonanwhere platform.
 To see go to http://sat123.pythonanywhere.com/